The University of Oklahoma Female Pelvic Medicine and Reconstructive Surgery Program

 Research

-Our doctors, physician assistants and physical therapists spend the required time with the patients to help them understand the complex causes of their conditions.
+I hope to spend the required time with the patients to help them understand the complex causes of their conditions.
 These assessments include a detailed patient history, a physical examination and advanced diagnostic testing.
 In most cases, women are evaluated in a single visit and sent home with a treatment plan.
-Our physicians have been published extensively in national and international journals.
-They are frequent presenters at national and international medical meetings contributing to the advancements in the field of Female Pelvic Medicine and Reconstructive Surgery/Urogynecology.

 • Vaginal agenesis / MRKH